ssp21/ssp21-spec/ssp21.md

 		`set (tx_sk, rx_sk) = KDF(h, IKM)`

-        The initiator then initializes the *pending session* with the session keys, requested algorithms, and session_start_time.
+        The initiator then initializes the `pending session` with the session keys, requested algorithms, and `session_start_time`.

-6. The initiator uses the *pending session* to transmit a *Session Auth Request* message.
+6. The initiator uses the `pending session` to transmit a `SessionAuthRequest` message.
 The initiator may optionally transfer user data in this message.
 If no user data is available, then the user data shall be empty.
 All of the fields are calculated in the same manner as an active session, with the exception that the nonce is fixed to zero.

-7. The initiator starts a response timer that will be used to terminate the handshake if a *Session Auth Reply* message is not received before the timeout occurs.
+7. The initiator starts a response timer that will be used to terminate the handshake if a `SessionAuthReply` message is not received before the timeout occurs.

-8. Upon receiving a *Session Auth Reply* message before the timeout, the initiator uses the *pending session* to validate and authenticate the message.
+8. Upon receiving a `SessionAuthReply` message before the timeout, the initiator uses the `pending session` to validate and authenticate the message.
 This procedure is identical to an active session, with the exception that the nonce is required to be zero.

-9. If the reply authenticates, the initiator replaces any *active session* with the *pending session*.
+9. If the reply authenticates, the initiator replaces any `active session` with the `pending session`.
 Any previously active session is invalidated.

 #### Responder Handshake Procedure

 The responder handshake is relatively stateless compared to the initiator.
-It does not require the use of a timer, and a single flag can be used to track whether the *pending session* is initialized or not.
+It does not require the use of a timer, and a single flag can be used to track whether the `pending session` is initialized or not.

 ##### Processing RequestHandshakeBegin

-Upon receiving a *RequestHandshakeBegin* message:
+Upon receiving a `RequestHandshakeBegin` message:

 1. The responder records the time the request was received: